Barty opts out of French Open title defense amid pandemic - WHIZ News

 Players at the U.S. Open are playing and living in strict bio-security bubbles and similar restrictions are expected for competitors in France, including regular testing for COVID-19.

 Barty, No. 2-ranked Simona Halep and 2019 champion Bianca Andreescu were among the top players who withdrew from the U.S. Open women’s draw, while Rafael Nadal opted out of the men’s draw and Roger Federer was injured.
-Nadal is expected to return to the French Open, which was postponed in May during the height of the lockdown.
+Nadal and Halep are expected to return to the French Open, which was postponed in May during the height of the lockdown.

+The WTA has revised its women’s ranking system to accommodate for the pandemic, given the wide variations in travel and other restrictions around the world.
+Barty has a big lead, but could be challenged by the likes of Halep.

+Under the revised system, a player’s ranking will be comprised of her best 16 results in singles based on the points earned between March 2019 through December 2020, which the WTA is calling the “Better of 2019 and 2020” points earned at tour-level and Grand Slam events.

-Barty said she would focus on a long preseason and southern hemisphere summer.
-Australia closed its international borders in March because of the pandemic and international travel is still heavily restricted.
-Organizers of the Australian Open remain confident the season-opening major will go ahead as scheduled in Melbourne in January.
+Barty said she was now focusing on a “long preseason and the summer in Australia.”

+Travel is still heavily restricted for people in Australia, where the international borders were closed in March because of the pandemic, although organizers of the Australian Open remain confident the season-opening major will go ahead as scheduled in Melbourne in January.

 “It has been a challenging year for everyone and although I am disappointed on a tennis front, the health and well-being of my family and my team will always be my priority,” Barty said.
 “Thank you to my fans for your continued support, I can’t wait to play for you again.”